SkylerWallace/ATOM/README.md

 - If in Windows PE (including Windows RE), the button will launch MountOS.ps1
   - MountOS allows you to mount registry hives from offline Windows installations, also supports unlocking encrypted drives

+> [!IMPORTANT]
-**IMPORTANT:** If your Windows PE installation does not have PowerShell installed onto it and also have PowerShell added to path, you will need to install PowerShell Core via the ATOM Store if you want to launch ATOM in Windows PE.
+> If your Windows PE installation does not have PowerShell installed onto it and also have PowerShell added to path, you will need to install PowerShell Core via the ATOM Store if you want to launch ATOM in Windows PE.

 Since Windows RE is a PE environment, you can launch ATOM in Windows RE provided you downloaded PowerShell Core using the ATOM Store plugin.
 Launch Command Prompt in Windows RE and navigate to your ATOM installation.
 Launch ATOM in Command Prompt by starting ATOM.bat.
 ```sh
 ATOM.bat
 ```

-Select the Command Prompt window that ATOM.bat creates and press 'Enter' twice to launch ATOM.
+Type ATOM.bat and then press "Enter" three times to launch ATOM.

 ## Adding Plugin Categories
 To add a Plugin Category, do the following: